ayushi2019031/glownet.io/_posts/2025-07-19-types-of-gans-part-1.md

 All GANs are built on the same foundational idea: a Generator that learns to produce data and a Discriminator that learns to detect fake data.
 But different GANs vary significantly across **five key dimensions**, each tailored to solve specific challenges or expand capabilities.

+- Loss Function
+- Variations in Architectures
+- Training Stability and Regularization
+- Latent Space Design and Manipulation

 ## Loss Function

 This is one of the most common areas where GANs differ.
 The loss function determines how the Generator and Discriminator learn.